Plankton: microscopic giants

 Adult medusa

-Place: Seto fishing port, Shiharama, Wakayama, Japan
+Place: Seto fishing port, Shirahama, Japan

 Place: Canal de São Sebastião, São Sebastião, SP, Brazil